Spousal Abuse Accusation Defense in Visalia and Fresno and Bakersfield

 In Visalia, CA, when law enforcement officials arrive to the scene of a domestic violence disturbance, the officers will always arrest the accused offender.
-Once an arresting officers arrives to the scene of the crime and deem that the alleged victim is under clear and present danger, the officer will grant an Emergency Protective Order against the defendant.
+Once an arresting officer arrives to the scene of the crime and deems that the alleged victim is under clear and present danger, the officer will grant an Emergency Protective Order against the defendant.

-While many people might think that the suspect in these specific cases are always male, this is simply not the case.
-In fact, police officers have recently started to see more and more female defendant's in spousal abuse cases.
+While many people might think that the suspect in these specific cases is always male, this is simply not the case.
+In fact, police officers have recently started to see more and more female defendants in spousal abuse cases.

-Whatever your situation, contact the Law Offices of Christopher Martens for strong defense solutions.
+Whatever your situation, contact the Martens & Brusseau Law Corporation for strong defense solutions.

 California Penal Code 234(e)(1)

 Because there are varying degrees of domestic violence offenses, law enforcement officials must be able to use their trained judgment in order to correctly charge a suspect.
 More common than any other charge, California Penal Code 243 (e)(1) is typically issued for specific situations that involve domestic battery where the suspect consciously uses violent force against their significant other.

 In regards to California Penal Code 234(e)(1), the term "significant other" can be used to describe both heterosexual and homosexual relationships as both are considered to be the same under California law.

 The Difference Between Penal Code 243(e)(1) & Other Penal Codes

 Different than other domestic violence offenses, California Penal Code 243(e)(1) is the least serious and is always considered to be a misdemeanor offense.
 Because the law is viewed to be a less serious crime, women are also commonly known to be charged for this wrongdoing.
 Once a suspect has been accused of domestic abuse under California Penal Code 243 (e)(1), he or she can be convicted of the crime even if there was no physical injury.